openclarity/vmclarity/ARCHITECTURE.md

 These components are containerized and can be deployed in a number of different ways.
-For example our cloudformation installer deploys VMClarity on a VM using docker in an dedicated AWS Virtual Private Cloud (VPC).
+For example our cloudformation installer deploys VMClarity on a VM using docker in a dedicated AWS Virtual Private Cloud (VPC).

 Once the VMClarity server instance has been deployed, and the scan configurations have been created, VMClarity will discover VM resources within